Jul-Wie/menu-searx/README.md

 ![Demo](images/demo.GIF)

 # Prerequisites
 The program requires [jq](https://stedolan.github.io/jq/), a JSON processor, to work.
 The program requires either dmenu or rofi to work.

 # Installation
 If you wish to receive error notifications at anywhere but the terminal, see `Notifier` under `Config` on how to set a notification program.
 The program does not have a set Searx instance, check in `Searx Instance` under `Config` below to see how to set one.
 The default browser is set to surf, so see `Browser` under `Config` on how to change that.
+Make sure to pick an instance that will not severley rate limit you and you also want to pick an instance that will not block the program, it will notify you if you have.
+See `Instance Report` to have some help picking one.

 # Config
 The entire script exists within `menusearx`, open it up to start configuring things.